 It’s time to buckle in and she planks.
 A full-grown man hunched over a tiny girl, with no chance of success.
 I’m a big bad wolf blowing at a two-year-old brick house.

-Over the past three months, I’ve listened to the profound stories shared by parents from homes across North America.
-They’ve told me about their amazing kids.… Read More Read more This post was originally published on April 27, 2017 and updated on April 4, 2019.
+Over the past three months, I’ve listened to the profound stories shared by parents from homes across North America.… Read More Read more This post was originally published on April 27, 2017 and updated on April 4, 2019.

 Playing “doctor” is a common sign of normal curiosity in children.
 Little girls and little boys want to see each other’s private parts.
 That’s pretty harmless when you’re dealing with 5-year-olds.
 But what happens when a 10-year-old boy cajoles a 7-year-old girl into a bathroom and wants to put their private parts together?… Read More Read more I remember the first time I saw pornography.
 You probably do, too.